What’s new in 2026

 Employers can make deductions from employees’ wages for loss, theft, damage, or poor workmanship if:

-• The employee’s representative finds fault on the employee’s part.
+- The employer and the employee’s representative finds fault on the employee’s part.

-• The employee has been convicted in court.
+- The employee has been found guilty or held liable in court.

 Employees are entirely exempt from garnishments if: